anklimov/lighthub/README.md

 AVR version is basic and has all functions
 *DMX-out is software (DMXSimple) on pin3

-SAM3X8E:
+**SAM3X8E**:
-*default PWM frequency
+* default PWM frequency
-*both, DMX-in and DMX-out are hardware USART based.
+* both, DMX-in and DMX-out are hardware USART based.
 Use USART1 (pins 18 and 19) for DMX-out and DMX-in

-ESP:
+**ESP8266**:
-*DMX-OUT on USART1 TX
+* DMX-OUT on USART1 TX
-*DMX-IN - not possible to deploy in ESP8266
+* DMX-IN - not possible to deploy in ESP8266
-*Modbus - disabled.
+* Modbus - disabled.
 Might be configured in future on USART0 instead CLI/DEBUG

 since v.
 0.97:

 There is first attempt to use Wiznet 5500  (still not stable enough) Need to use compiler directive -D Wiz5500 and https://github.com/anklimov/Ethernet2 library

-First attempt to use platformio toolchain for compiling (work not completed yet)
+Prefered way to compile project is using platformio toolchain, suitable for Arduino Due, and Arduino Mega2560, but work is still in progress.

 # Due compilation issue "USART0_Handler redefinition"
 Please, open  /variants/arduino_due_x/variant.cpp file, then edit USART0_Handler method definition like this